radian-software/selectrum/README.md

 (prescient-persist-mode +1)
 ```

-* Your most recent choices are saved, and those are sorted first.
+* Your candidates are sorted by *frecency*.
+Your most recent choices
-  After that, your most frequent choices are saved, and those are
+  are saved, and those are sorted first.
+After that, your most
-  sorted next.
-The rest of the candidates are sorted by length.
-This
+  frequent choices are saved, and those are sorted next.
+The rest of
-  algorithm turns out to do very well in practice while being fast and
+  the candidates are sorted by length.
+This algorithm turns out to do
-  not very magical.
+  very well in practice while being fast and not very magical.
 * Your input is split on spaces into subqueries, each of which must
   match as either a substring, a regexp, or an initialism (e.g. `ffap`
   matches `find-file-at-point`) in order for a candidate to be